Quickback Docs

 }

-This allows the approve action to set status = "approved" even though the field is protected from regular PATCH requests.
+This allows the advance-stage action to set stage = "interview" even though the field is protected from regular PATCH requests.

 Examples